-Poison-pill provision had been designed to dilute the value of Icahn’s shares if he exceeds a 20% stake.
+The poison-pill provision had been designed to dilute the value of Icahn’s shares if he exceeds a 20% stake.

-Icahn, who owns 19% of Lionsgate and has been seeking to oust the current management, has been campaigning for his $7-a-share offer, which expires Friday.
+Icahn, who owns 19% of Lionsgate and has been seeking to oust the current management, has been campaigning for his $7 a share offer, which expires Friday.
 Icahn upped his offer from $6 a share earlier this month.

 The announcement came after the stock market closed.
-Shares of Lionsgate jumped 25¢ in Wednesday trading to $6.87 in a signal that investors believe Icahn may sweeten his bid again — a move analysts believe Icahn will have to make if he wants to obtain control.
+Shares of Lionsgate jumped 25¢ in Wednesday trading to $6.87 in a signal that investors believe Icahn may sweeten his bid again — a move that analysts believe Icahn will have to make if he wants to obtain control.

-Lionsgate and Icahn have been blasting each other for weeks, with the investor asserting that the company’s overspending and has “failed” shareholders.
+Lionsgate and Icahn have been blasting each other for weeks with the investor asserting that the company’s over-spending and has “failed” shareholders.
 Shares have gained 24% this year but remain well below their highs in 2007.